uzdotnet/docs/c-.net/basic/starter/operatorlar.md

   // To display the result
   Console.WriteLine("Result: " + result);

-  // To find which value is greater
+  // To find which value is smaller
   // Using Conditional Operator
   result = x < y ? x : y;